The Music Education Program

 For those students interested in jazz studies as part of the Music Education program, there is the option of an "additional specialization in jazz" which is less extensive than a double major in both areas.

 The Music Education faculty expects Music Education students to exhibit those characteristics appropriate for effective teaching throughout the program and to make satisfactory progress toward the degree.

-The continuous evaluation of student progress throughout the program is made possible by the semesterly audit and advising system in the Music Education Division.
+The continuous evaluation of student progress throughout the program is made possible by the routine course audit checks and advising system in the Music Education Division.
 In addition, the progress of all students is reviewed at the completion of the sophomore year by the entire Music Education faculty in order to determine admission to upper-division status.

 Undergraduates begin their formal student teaching during the senior year.
 Students are assigned to a school with a master teacher who supervises and mentors them throughout a complete semester of teaching.

 Student teaching, under the guidance of a cooperating teacher and a university supervisor, is the culmination of this program.
 To be eligible for a student teaching assignment, students must:

 - Have removed all unsatisfactory grades from their records (I, U, F, N, etc.).

 - Have successfully passed the Secondary Piano Music Education Examination and a Sophomore Teaching and Musicianship Board.